holaplex/hub-docs/docs/hub/overview/projects.md

 # Projects

 Projects are a way to organize your campaigns and ideas within Hub.
-Projects are comprised of drops and each project is automatically assigned a new treasury wallet.
-This wallet is the default destination for royalties from drops created within that project, although the royalty structure and destination is fully customizable.
+Projects are comprised of drops and each project is automatically assigned a new treasury wallet in each supported blockchain.
+These wallets are the default destination for royalties from drops created within that project.
+The royalty structure and destination is fully customizable.

 Once you've created a project, you can create drops within each project, set up unique experiences leveraging these drops, fund and manage your project treasury, or even delete a project when your job is done.